 Epsom Racecourse Map

-Epsom is a left handed rack track and is undulating with stiff uphill climbs and sharp descents.
+Epsom is a left-handed track and is undulating with stiff uphill climbs and sharp descents.
+Many consider it to the ultimate test or the thoroughbred horse.
 It is what is concerned to be a ‘U’ shaped course rather than a circle or oval.
-Races up to eight and a half furlongs are very sharp, meaning those ridden close to the pace fair well.
-The five-furlong course is fastest in the world, downhill virtually throughout.
+Races up to eight and a half furlongs are very sharp, meaning those ridden close to the pace fair well as horses tend to be always on the turn.
+The straight five-furlong course is fastest in the world and is downhill virtually throughout, until a slight climb and camber towards the line.

 Epsom Racecourse Address